fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 ^^^^^^^^^^^^^^^^^^

 |
-**Note: If the production system is critical or you are intimidated about these upgrade instructions you might FusionPBX paid support at http://www.fusionpbx.com/support.php**
+**Note: Upgrading can get very complex.
+If the production system is critical or you are intimidated from these upgrade instructions you may want FusionPBX paid support at http://www.fusionpbx.com/support.php**

-|A standard 'upgrade' procedure should always be followed (1.
+|A standard 'upgrade' procedure should always be followed:
+|(1.
 Make a Backup!, 2.
 Advanced > Upgrade steps, 3.
 Update switch scripts, 4.
 Restart FreeSWITCH).

 Beyond the standard upgrade procedure just described, the following will also need to be performed: